 A signal => A behavior => A consequence

-Note 2: I have heard some claims about the neuroscience perspective, that writes about “reward learning”.
-Although we all have the right to choose how we want to approach the subject, it is important to know that when we are modifying behaviors, we are using “behaviorism”, not neuroscience.
+Note 2: I have heard some claims about the neuroscience perspective that writes about “reward learning.”
+Although we all have the right to choose how we want to approach the subject, it is essential to know that when we modify behaviors, we use “behaviorism,” not neuroscience.
 If so, please have the kindness to send me which neuroscience techniques are used for it.

 Note 3: I don’t understand the current rejection of behaviorism or the behavior itself.
 Has this approach become less lucrative or trendy?
 Although we all have the right to choose how we want to approach the subject, it is essential to know that, as I said above, when we are modifying behaviors, we are using “behaviorism” that is not only limited to Skinner or Pavlov.
-There are several theories of learning, which the major are: Functionalistic (Thorndike, Skinner, Hull), Associationistic (Pavlov, Guthrie, Estes), Cognitive (Gestalt theory, Piaget, Tolman, Bandura), Neurophysiological (Hebb) and Evolutionary (Bolles).
+There are several theories of learning.
+The majors are Functionalistic (Thorndike, Skinner, Hull), Associationistic (Pavlov, Guthrie, Estes), Cognitive (Gestalt theory, Piaget, Tolman, Bandura), Neurophysiological (Hebb), and Evolutionary (Bolles).

 Note: Resulting from all his linguistic experience throughout the world, Dr. Roger Abrantes (2013) suggested the use of the word “inhibitor” rather than “punishment” in his book “The 20 Principles All Animal Trainers Should Know”.
-When translated directly from the English to the other languages, especially Latin languages, “punishment” also has religious connotations.
+When translated directly from English to other languages, especially Latin, “punishment” also has religious connotations.

 Note 2: This can sound a bit of contradiction with the rewards/reinforcer term.
 Not exactly.
-As a Latin language origin speaker, I understand and agree with the “inhibitor” term, since “punishment” has a punitive/aggressive meaning, and some religious connotation when translated.
+As a Latin language origin speaker, I agree with the “inhibitor” term since “punishment” has a punitive/aggressive meaning and some religious connotations when translated.
 Inhibitors not.
-They are described in behaviorism (e.g: Pavlovian Conditioned Inhibition) with a similar meaning as “punishment” in the Skinnerian view.
+They are described in behaviorism (e.g., Pavlovian Conditioned Inhibition) with a similar meaning as “punishment” in the Skinnerian view.
 The same doesn’t happen with “reinforcer” and “reward” when translated.

-Note 2: By definition, all animal trainers use reinforcers and inhibitors and aversives, since we cannot control 100% the environment and it is the receptor (dog, horse, etc.) that will say if the consequence is a reinforcer or inhibitor in the present conditions.
-Training based on 100% reinforcements or 100% inhibitors is something technically impossible, biologically unnatural (relation of the costs x benefits of the organisms and ESS) and a mistake to all who believe it and can make with it slogans, marketing campaigns or using argumentum ad verecundiam.
-That’s a fact that all behavioral science students know, even if they don’t admit it or using other words to describe it.
+Note 2: By definition, all animal trainers use reinforcers and inhibitors and aversives since we cannot control 100% of the environment, and it is the receptor (dog, horse, etc.) that will say if the consequence is a reinforcer or inhibitor in the present conditions.
+Training based on 100% reinforcements or 100% inhibitors is technically impossible, biologically unnatural (relation of the costs x benefits of the organisms and ESS), and a mistake to all who believe it and can make with it slogans, marketing campaigns, or using argumentum ad verecundiam.
+That’s a fact that all behavioral science students know, even if they don’t admit it or use other words to describe it.
 But that’s not the question here.
 The subject here it’s about choices and how we want to have a relationship with (our own and) other species.
 The way I communicate with other species, I will show below.
 This way, it is my choice.

 Note 3: About some studies and training techniques:

 1- A study doesn’t prove anything.
 Science is a process, not a conclusion.
-A study shows a result based on the hypothesis and methods used in a specific situation, which creates more questions for further studies.
+A study shows a result based on the hypothesis and methods used in a specific situation, creating more questions for further studies.
 We should be careful with the language used when promoting them.

-2- All the papers I’ve researched, and I invite you to do the same, I never found the qualifications or experience of the trainers (very important for a study, since everyone can say that is a trainer), and an individual observation of the dog’s daily environment, their routines, etc. Some of the studies have a lack of this information, are based on the owner’s opinion, observation in a close study place (comparative psychology), or in environments with previous associations.
+2- In all the papers I’ve researched, and I invite you to do the same, I never found the qualifications or experience of the trainers (essential for a study, since everyone can say that is a trainer), and an individual observation of the dog’s daily environment, their routines, etc. Some studies lack this information based on the owner’s opinion, observation in a close study place (comparative psychology), or in environments with previous associations.

-This trend is being used even by academic experts and in professional courses as (another) an “absolute truth.”
-This “of course theory” worries me much more about the level of limitation for individual thinking and questioning that creates, and how the science is being placed in a place that didn’t reach yet.
+This trend is used by academic experts and in professional courses as (another) an “absolute truth.”
+This “of course theory” worries me much more about the level of limitation for individual thinking and questioning that creates and how the science is being placed in a place that didn’t reach yet.

-I’ll give you basic neuroscience and behaviouristic perspective about the emotions.
+I’ll give you fundamental neuroscience and behaviouristic perspective on emotions.
 You can find all the references at the bottom of this article.

 I don’t have “a point” about this subject.
 I’m full of questions, not certainties.
-But one thing I’m sure: There is a lot of misinformation and misunderstanding related to these subjects.
-So, I recommend you to search about it with critical thinking, questioning all professionals about academic references, and making some of the questions below.
-In the end, make your choice in which speech fits better for you.
+But one thing I’m sure of: There is a lot of misinformation and misunderstanding related to these subjects.
+So, I recommend you search about it with critical thinking, question all professionals about academic references, and make some of the questions below.
+In the end, choose which speech fits better for you.